Healthy connections make life fun! Healthy connections are important for everyone

 All West Virginia youth of 4-H age* who submit a Me Map will

 receive a 1.5" square vinyl 4-H sticker (while supplies last).
-There will be seven activities
+There will be six activities

 in total, so make sure to collect all of the stickers!

-The random prize winner for March 2021 was Scarlett from Monongalia County.
+The random prize winner was Scarlett from Monongalia County.
 She received $25 in Shop4H merchandise.

 yet turned 22 years old.

 The 2021 State 4-H Health Officer program and activities are funded by the